Philippines men's national basketball team: Nickname

-Gilas Pilipinas continued to be used to refer to the men's national team.
-In May 2019, the Samahang Basketbol ng Pilipinas formally adopted the Gilas Pilipinas name for the country's women's, youth, and 3x3 national teams as well as part of a larger rebrand and restructuring.
+Gilas Pilipinas continued the name of the men's national team.
+In May 2019, the Samahang Basketbol ng Pilipinas formally adopted the Gilas Pilipinas name for the all teams (men's, women's, youth, and 3x3) as part of a larger rebrand and restructuring.

 Uniform

 The national colors of blue, white and red have been used in national team uniforms throughout history.
 Most teams used a blue uniform as the dark-colored uniform, and a white uniform for light-colored uniform.
 Red was occasionally used as a tertiary color.
 In the 2002 Asian Games, the dark-colored uniform was a red one.
-The SBP has consistently used the blue and white uniform as dark and light uniforms, respectively.
-Nike has been the official outfitter of the national team ever since the SBP took over.
+It has consistently used the blue and white uniform as dark and light uniforms, respectively.

+The national team under the Samahang Basketbol ng Pilipinas (SBP) initially had Accel as its official outfitter.
+Nike was the official outfitter of the national team from 2007 to 2024.
+The SBP has entered a new deal with an undisclosed 'global brand' to replace Nike in February 2025.
+Adidas was announced to be the national team outfitter in May 2025.
+The first Adidas uniforms were unveiled in July 2025.

 In the 2013 Asian Championship, the color white has been used to identify the team with the fans.

-It usually uses a distinct coat of arms, as seen above, distinct from the SBP (or BAP) logo, or the official coat of arms.